Definition

 Related Concepts

 Cohort Analysis groups users by time-based events.
 Funnel Analysis measures conversion through sequential steps.
 Activation Rate is a key metric derived from product analytics data.
+Session Replay adds qualitative context to quantitative analytics findings.
 The PM Tools Directory lists interactive tools for applying analytics insights.